thibaut-neoledge/azure-docs.fr-fr/articles/azure-stack/azure-stack-powershell-configure-admin.md

   # For Azure Stack development kit, this value is set to https://adminmanagement.local.azurestack.external.
 To get this value for Azure Stack integrated systems, contact your service provider.
   $ArmEndpoint = "<Resource Manager endpoint for your environment>"

-  # For Azure Stack development kit, this value is set to https://graph.local.azurestack.external/.
-To get this value for Azure Stack integrated systems, contact your service provider.
+# For Azure Stack development kit, this value is adminvault.local.azurestack.external
-  $GraphAudience = "<GraphAuidence endpoint for your environment>"
+$KeyvaultDnsSuffix = “<Keyvault DNS suffix for your environment>”

   # Register an AzureRM environment that targets your Azure Stack instance
   Add-AzureRMEnvironment `
     -Name "AzureStackAdmin" `
     -ArmEndpoint $ArmEndpoint

-  # Set the GraphEndpointResourceId value
-  Set-AzureRmEnvironment `
-    -Name "AzureStackAdmin" `
-    -GraphAudience $GraphAudience `
-    -EnableAdfsAuthentication:$true

   # Get the Active Directory tenantId that is used to deploy Azure Stack
   $TenantID = Get-AzsDirectoryTenantId `